lastcoolnameleft/timer-bot/README.md

 # Main

-This project demonstrates providing multiple options for a user to interact with a service using common code.
+This project demonstrates a framework for allowing a team to interact with a common service using shared code.
 In this example, the user can start and stop a named timer using either Microsoft Bot Framework or a UI (React).

 In addition, if the bot does not have enough information about the timer (e.g. the timer name), it will prompt the user for more information, until all of the required files are provided.